Intrinsic Gaussian Processes on Manifolds and Their Accelerations by Symmetry

 \section{Introduction}

 Due to the high dimensionality and non-linearity of data, modelling problems on Euclidean spaces is no longer always efficient and satisfied.
-This provides an impetus for mathematicians and statisticians to develop new theories and methods to model problems on more general spaces, which are manifolds.
+This provides an impetus to develop new theories and methods to model problems on manifolds.
 There is an enormous amount of practical problems which can be naturally modelled on various manifolds and efficiently studied by statistics on them.
-In this work we focus on matrix manifolds which are widely used in pattern recognition, ecology, medical and biological science.
-For example, medial models of the human kidney can be studied by the statistics of Lie groups \cite{fletcher2003statistics}; palaeomagnetic data sets are modelled and analysed on spheres \cite{gidskehaug1976statistics}; new algorithms for problems of pedestrian detection and object categorization are proposed through the investigation of the space of positive definite matrices \cite{jayasumana2013kernel}; biological and medical images are considered as points in shape spaces \cite{bookstein2013measurement,kendall1977diffusion}; clustering algorithms on Stiefel manifolds and Grassmannian manifolds are applied to image and video recognition problems \cite{chikuse2012statistics,turaga2011statistical}.
+In this work we focus on matrix manifolds which are widely used in pattern recognition, medical and biological science.
+For example, medical models of the human kidney can be studied by the statistics of Lie groups \cite{fletcher2003statistics}; palaeomagnetic data sets are modelled and analysed on spheres \cite{gidskehaug1976statistics}; new algorithms for problems of pedestrian detection and object categorization are proposed through the investigation of the space of positive definite matrices \cite{jayasumana2013kernel}; biological and medical images are considered as points in shape spaces \cite{bookstein2013measurement,kendall1977diffusion}; clustering algorithms on Stiefel manifolds and Grassmannian manifolds are applied to image and video recognition problems \cite{chikuse2012statistics,turaga2011statistical}.
 On the other hand, as one of the most prominent methods, the Gaussian process (GP) has been extensively used in statistics and machine learning on Euclidean spaces \cite{Rasmussen2004}.
 However, it can not be directly generalized to model data on a general manifold.
-A major challenge in constructing Gaussian processes on manifolds is choosing a valid covariance kernel.
+A major challenge in constructing GPs on manifolds is choosing a valid covariance kernel.
 This is a non-trivial problem and most of the focus has been on developing covariance kernels specific to a particular manifold \cite{jayasumana2016kernels,lafferty2005diffusion, jayasumana2013kernel}.
-In \cite{extrinsicGP}, an extrinsic Gaussian process is proposed on manifolds by first embedding the manifolds into higher-dimensional Euclidean spaces.
+In \citet{extrinsicGP}, an extrinsic GP is proposed on manifolds by first embedding the manifolds into higher-dimensional Euclidean spaces.